 Operation FRONTIER LANCE was a proof of concept operation designed to evaluate the Coast Guard’s ability to stage an interagency operation from foreign soil as well as test various interdiction assets.
 It also was an effort to adapt to a shift in smuggling routes and disrupt the increased flow of drugs into Haiti and the Dominican Republic.
 These nations emerged as significant trans-shipment countries due to their geographic location and limited law enforcement capacity.

 The primary means of cocaine delivery was the “go-fast.”
 A typical “go-fast” was built of fiberglass, with a deep “>V” offshore racing hull, usually 30 to 50 feet (10 to 15 m) long, narrow in beam, and equipped with two or more powerful engines, often with more than 1,000 combined horsepower.
 The boats could typically travel at speeds over 80 knots in calm waters, over 50 knots in choppy waters, and maintain 25 knots in the average five to seven foot Caribbean seas.
 They were heavy enough to cut through higher waves, although at a slower pace.
 Each “go-fast” could carry 2,000 to 3,000 pounds of cocaine.
-The in transit time from the north coast of Columbia averaged about nine hours.
+The in transit time from the north coast of Colombia averaged about nine hours.
 The Office of National Drug Control Policy (ONDCP) officials calculated that “go-fast” boats were used to smuggle 61 percent of the illegal drugs entering the United States in 1997 and 85 percent in 1998.

 The effective end game to combat the “go-fast” required increased assets and a coordinated system of capabilities which included new tactics and assets designed to locate, track, intercept, interdict and apprehend the smugglers.
 There was an increase in HH-65 and C-130 patrol hours; four HU-25 falcons were reactivated and two T-AGOS ocean surveillance ships were leased from the Military Sealift Command.The T-Agos were equipped with 38’ armed Deployable Pursuit Boats (DPB).
 These ships were previously used in the Caribbean to track drug running aircraft.

 As part of FRONTIER LANCE, a mostly secret operation within an operation, named Operation NEW FRONTIER was conducted.
 Despite intelligence cueing, surface assets could not match the speed of the “go-fasts.”
 Helicopters on board the larger cutters could keep up with the “go-fasts” and keep them under surveillance until they required refueling but they had no means of forcing them to stop.
 Any serious attempt to stop the “go-fasts” would require a drastic change in capabilities.
-The CIA and Columbian Air Force had enjoyed success with armed airborne interdiction of light aircraft flying coca paste from the mountains of Peru and Bolivia to the processing plants in Columbia.
-Both Columbia and Panama had enjoyed success in interdicting “go-fasts” with armed helicopters.
+The CIA and Colombian Air Force had enjoyed success with armed airborne interdiction of light aircraft flying coca paste from the mountains of Peru and Bolivia to the processing plants in Colombia.
+Both Colombia and Panama had enjoyed success in interdicting “go-fasts” with armed helicopters.

 Admiral James M. Loy, Commandant of the Coast Guard and U.S. Interdiction Coordinator for counterdrug operations, wished to evaluate the possible use of force by Coast Guard helicopters for interdiction purposes.
 He had considerable support from the ONDCP, a number of Congressional officials, and after extensive discussion between legal and operational staffs, the Attorney General signed off on the proposal.
 Within the Coast Guard, however, there were almost as many critics as supporters.
 There were those that felt that to arm ourselves would place the helicopter crews in danger and undermine our lifesaving and humanitarian image.
 There had been an erosion of the military culture within the Coast Guard that was accelerated after transfer to the Department of Transportation.
 Those in favor of airborne use of force recognized that the Coast Guard was charged with a law enforcement mission and that the proposed policy change was an operational necessity.
 Special training and safety procedures were advocated.